Guidance notes on applying for a grant to Minster-on-Sea Parish Council’s Community Support Fund

 - An attractive high-profile destination, to live work, study and visit.

 Who will assess the bids?

-Each application will be assessed by the Finance and General Purposes Committee with support from the Parish Clerk to ensure it meets the criteria.
+Each application will be assessed by Minster-on-Sea Parish Council’s Finance and General Purposes Committee (with no exceptions) to ensure it meets the criteria.
+Applications must be presented in person by the applicant or the applicant’s representative so that the Committee has the opportunity to ask questions.
 The Finance and General Purposes Committee will pass on its recommendation to the Full Council who will make the final decision on whether to approve funding or decline the application.
-Successful applicants will then be notified in writing by the Parish Clerk.
-Incomplete applications i.e. those that have not supplied all the information requested under ‘Making an application’ will not qualify.
+Applicants will then be notified of the decision in writing by the Parish Clerk.
+Incomplete applications i.e. those that have not supplied all the information requested under ‘Making an application’ on page 2 will not qualify.

 In accepting any grant offered, the organisation must confirm that;

 - The allocation offered will go exclusively towards the capital needs of the project originally submitted.